 Grief generally starts before the patient actually dies.
-Impending death represents, to many, an opportunity to evaluate one’s life.
+Impending death often presents an opportunity to evaluate one’s life.
 People often contemplate their accomplishments and acknowledge their shortcomings and regrets.

 Hospice is a model of care that was developed to provide palliative care for the dying.
 It created the standard for good palliative care through its recognition that the needs of the dying are different from those who expect to recover.
 Hospice also acknowledges that caring for those who love and take care of the patient is a part of caring for the patient.

-• What clothes, and accessories does he/she want to be wearing for the funeral, cremation, whatever?
+- What clothes and accessories does the person want to be wearing for the funeral, cremation, whatever?

-• What does he/she want to have happen in terms of medical intervention (or lack thereof) when/if he/she can no longer make his/her wishes clear?
+- What does the person want to have happen in terms of medical intervention (or lack thereof) when they can no longer make their wishes clear?

-• Would he/she like to donate his/her corneas, heart, lungs, to science or for transplant?
+- Would the person like to donate their corneas, heart, lungs, to science or for transplant?
 Timing is extremely important for things like this.